The precise origins of many of the great spirituals which form the basis of gospel - here are just a few :

 {back} {next}

-Note : A new and highly plausible theory from Dr.Willie Ruff
+Note : A highly plausible theory from Dr.Willie Ruff

 proposes that the Gaelic psalm singing of early white settlers influenced the development of early spirtituals.